International Trick Dog Competition 2024

 Classes:

 Class 3.
-Advanced Trick Dog dogs with Advanced level trick dog titles before the start of the competition, but below the Champion Trick Dog Title.
-The dogs in Advanced level are experienced Trick dogs with a large and growing portfolio of tricks including some advanced tricks and skills.
+Advanced Trick Dog (dogs with titles above the Intermediate Trick Dog level before the start of the competition, but below the Champion Trick Dog Title.
 The titles can be from any Trick Dog titling provider.
-This also includes titles and competition experience in related dog sports.
+This also includes titles and competition experience in related dog sports or dogs with many years of trick experience without a formal title.
 The titles obtained during the competition will not affect your class eligibility.

 Class 4.
 Champions league (dogs with Champion Trick Dog title or equivalent before the start of the competition.
 The title can be from any Trick dog titling provider or from other related dog sports.
 This also includes all of the dogs who perform professionally to the public or involved in high level studio work.
 The titles obtained during the competition will not affect your class eligibility.

 Class 5.
-Limits-free For dogs who have physical limitations or a difficult start in life, but who do not want to limit themselves to what they can achieve.
-Dogs that beat all the odds and despite their limitations achieve great things and enjoy their life to full The physical limitations may include disabilities, physical restrictions or chronic health conditions.
-This group also includes rescue dogs.
+Limits-free For dogs who have some physical limitations, or a difficult start in life, but who do not want to limit themselves to what they can achieve.
+Dogs that beat all the odds and despite their limitations to achieve great things and enjoy their life to full The physical limitations may include disabilities, physical restrictions or chronic health conditions.
+This class also includes rescue dogs.

 You can enter your dog upto 3 suitable classes for each of the 7 tasks.